• Link to X

 Chlorination is a very common water treatment technique and has been used successfully for many years.
 Chlorine is the primary chemical added to municipal water supplies to kill off bugs and bacteria in drinking water to make it safer to drink.
 While treatment with chlorine is a cheap and simple way of dealing with microbiological contamination, it won’t deal with any metals in water.

-Experts at testing water for metals & other contaminants
+Expert testing for metals, heavy metals & other contaminants

 Contact Us Today